Workshop

 🎬 Filter the metadata to keep only the S30 information:

-meta_S30 <- meta |>
+meta_s30 <- meta |>

-dplyr::filter(stage == "stage_30")
+filter(stage == "stage_30")

 We can now create the DESeqDataSet object.
-The design formula describes the statistical model You should notice that it is the same sort of formula we used in t.test(), lm(),glm() etc. The ~ indicates that the left hand side is the response variable (in this case counts) and the right hand side are the explanatory variables.
+The design formula describes the statistical model.
+You should recognise the form from previous work.
+The ~ can be read as β€œexplain by” and on its right hand side are the explanatory variables.
+That is, the model is counts explained by treatment and sibling_rep.
 We are interested in the difference between the treatments but we include sibling_rep to account for the fact that the data are paired.
-The names of the columns in the count matrix have to match the names in the metadata dataframe and the names of the explanatory variables in the design formula have to match the names of columns in the metadata.
+The condition of interest should go at the end of the design formula.

 🎬 Create the DESeqDataSet object: